paven/birGit/README.md

 # birGit / birgit / Birgit / b

-birGit is an git tool that allows you to easily use the power of the command line in together with git.
-This softwares main focus is to bring down (multiline) long git commands to simple commands.
+birGit is a git tool that allows you to easily use the power of the command line together with git.
+This software's main focus is to reduce (multiline) long git commands to simple commands.

 ---

 # birGit

-* is git comands that with out birgit is to complex to use.
+* provides git commands that without birgit are too complex to use.
 * has an amazing easy to expand file/folder code structure
 * returns results with atomic rows.
 * is written in bash.